joschout/SubmodularMaximization/README.md

 #### Speeding up submodular functions evaluation with function value reuse

-Now we describe the case where we might speed things up.
-Submodular optimization often repeatedly evaluates the function to be optimized, sequentially using different sets as input.
+Submodular optimization often corresponds to repeated evaluation of the function to be optimized, using different sets as input.
 Evaluating the function can be costly: the computational effort is often a function of the elements in the set.
-However, due to the way some optimization algorithms (such as Greedy Search) work, the input sets used for the sequence of evaluations do not differ that much.
+However, some optimization algorithms (such as Buchbinder's Greedy Search) sequentially evaluate the submodular function on input sets where two consecutive input sets do not differ much.
 Often, only one element is added or removed at a time.
 For such functions, it is sometimes possible to reuse the function value obtained from the previous evaluation, and update it with the difference corresponding to the changed set.
-This can drastically reduced the number of work.
+This difference is called the **marginal increment**.
+This trick is used in [Andreas Krause's SFO toolbox](https://las.inf.ethz.ch/sfo/index.html), [as described in](https://www.jmlr.org/papers/volume11/krause10a/krause10a.pdf):
+> Krause, Andreas.
+"SFO: A toolbox for submodular function optimization."
+The Journal of Machine Learning Research 11 (2010): 1141-1144.

+Using marginal increments to update the previous function value can drastically reduce the work, compared to re-evaluating the function on the whole input set.

-An example is the Interpretable Decision Set objective function, of which the evaluation time in function of the input set size improves dramatically when the function value of the previous evaluation is reused, compared to recomputing the whole evaluation:
+The following example plot shows the evaluation time for the Interpretable Decision Set objective function, for gradually larger input sets.
+Here, the evaluation time in function of the input set size improves dramatically when the function value of the previous evaluation is reused and updated with the marginal increment, compared to the evaluation time of recomputing the function on the whole input set.

 ![Comparison of the run time for evaluating the IDS objective function with and without function value reuse](./images/ids_regular_vs_value_reuse_time_ifo_current_set_size_segment.jpeg)